 Yes, there is evidence that genetics plays a role in developing cancers.
 However, it’s important to remember that your genes are just one factor and the lifestyle decisions you make, particularly those involving tobacco use, are a much bigger risk factor.

-CariFree products can help interrupt the disease process a number of ways, preventing the cavities from ever forming.
-The unique pH correcting formula of CariFree products helps make the oral environment unfavorable for acid-loving, caries causing bacteria.
+CariFree products can help interrupt the disease process a number of ways, preventing cavities from ever forming.
+The unique pH correcting formula of CariFree products helps make the oral environment unfavorable for acid-loving, caries-causing bacteria.
 The high pH from the CariFree system also protects tooth enamel from having minerals dissolved away in acidic conditions.
-The products contain nano hydroxyapatite which the teeth can use to repair missing minerals from the enamel, particularly in the high pH environment the products create.
+The products contain nano hydroxyapatite, which the teeth can use to repair missing minerals from the enamel, particularly in the high pH environment the products create.
 Xylitol, a natural, non-nutritive sweetener, has several dental benefits.
 It makes bacteria less able to stick together in a tough to remove biofilm.
-Caries causing bacteria also eat the xylitol but cannot use it for energy or to reproduce.
+Caries-causing bacteria also eat the xylitol but cannot use it for energy or to reproduce.
 So, the bacteria starve to death while eating xylitol.